 How many sessions are students eligible for?

-The Counseling Center offers as many sessions as needed to address the specific area of concern which is determined during the initial interview.
+The Counseling Center offers as many sessions as needed to address the specific area of concern.
+Students' use of the counseling center is only limited by their enrollment at Heidelberg and the schedule of classes.

 Is there a charge for the services?